 As an opioid analgesic, Dilaudid is a medicine with one of the highest potential for abuse of all prescription medications.
 Why is this?
 Medications like Dilaudid act with central nervous system opiate receptors to produce pain relieving effects.
 One additional side effect that occurs when taking opioids is euphoric effect.
 Taking Dilaudid to get high can lead to chronic use.
 Taking Dilaudid over time can then lead to physical dependence, tolerance and withdrawal when dosage is lowered or stopped altogether.

 If you want help with a Dilaudid or hydromorphone problem, please leave us a message below.
 We answer all legitimate questions with real answers, and will refer you to local resources which can really help you.

-Interpretation of Oral Fluid Tests for Drugs of Abuse
+NCBI: Interpretation Of Oral Fluid Tests For Drugs Of Abuse